minorsolis/ec2InstanceBackup/README.md

 ##### 1. /ec2InstanceBackup/app/public/?function=createImage

 ```
-This api will create one full backup (Full Image) everyday for each instance that has the tag (backup=true).
+This api will create one full backup (Full Image) everyday for each instance that has the tag with the name "backup".
 ```

 ##### 2. /ec2InstanceBackup/app/public/?function=deregisterImage

 ```
-This api will delete the backups when they are more than X days (default: 7 days).
+This api will delete the backups (deregister the Image) when it's more than X days old (default: 7 days).
 ```

 ## More configuration options